jbroerken/libmrhvt/doc/source/Functions/libmrhvt_Directory/Input/MRH_InputTrigger/MRH_InputTrigger_1.rst

     * - Parameter
       - Description
-    * - s_DirPath
+    * - s_FilePath
-      - The full path to the input trigger directory.
+      - The full path to the input trigger file.
-    * - s_FileName
-      - The name of the input trigger file.

 Return Value